Mathematics (MTH)

 MTH 105, *INTRODUCTION TO CONTEMPORARY MATHEMATICS, 3 Credits

 Elementary linear programming, combinatorics, descriptive statistics, elementary probability, exponential growth and decay, examples of major mathematical ideas and models.
-(Bacc Core Course)
+NO LONGER TAUGHT.
+REPLACED WITH COMMON COURSE NUMBER MTH 105Z.

 Attributes: CSMA – Bacc Core, Skills, Math